cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/05-cosmwasm.md

 ## Install

-To use the Cosmos SDK, you need to have installed Go.
+To use the Cosmos SDK you need to have installed Go.
 In addition, you have to install Rust to write smart contracts.

-To install Rust, go to [https://rustup.rs/](https://rustup.rs/).
+To install Rust go to [https://rustup.rs/](https://rustup.rs/).
 Set the wasm32 target:

 ```bash
 $ rustup target list --installed